CodersCampus/supportDocs/docs/item/LIVE_CODING_ESSENTIAL_SKILLS.md

 ## TL;DR

+### Imitation: Use the Checkin meetings to imitate the best students in the room.
+The purpose of the meetings is to learn the EASY WAY.

-Master the fundamentals before diving into Spring Boot!
+Master these fundamentals before diving into Spring Boot!
 Focus on:

 - Migrating to IntelliJ
 - Sharpening your Full-Stack CRUD skills